All Episodes

 Let's find out about the entire system.

-And then maybe you need to rethink the idea of magistrate judges who don't have to say pass the bar exam and who just have to be trained, likely by activists who are in the system.
+And then maybe you need to rethink the idea of magistrate judges who don't have to, say, pass the bar exam and who just have to be trained likely by activists who are in the system.

 A bit more on everything happening here from Colin Rugg.

-Breaking the Department of Justice has uh smacked De Carlos Dewan Brown Jr. with a federal charge after the horrific slaying of Ukrainian refugee Arena Zarutska.
+Breaking, the Department of Justice has smacked DeCarlos Dewan Brown Jr. with a federal charge after the horrific slaying of Ukrainian refugee Irina Zarutska.

 FBI Director Cash Patel and Attorney General Pam Bondi say they're seeking maximum penalty.

-I want to thank Attorney General Pam Bondi for her pursuit of today's federal charges, which are the first step towards delivering justice for Arena and her family, as well as the millions of Americans who deserve to live in our great American cities free from being targeted by violent criminals.
+I want to thank Attorney General Pam Bondi for her pursuit of today's federal charges, which are the first step towards delivering justice for Irina and her family, as well as the millions of Americans who deserve to live in our great American cities free from being targeted by violent criminals.

-I've directed my attorneys to federally prosecute to Carlos Brown Jr., a repeat offender with a history of violent crime for murder, Bondi said.
+I've directed my attorneys to federally prosecute DeCarlos Brown Jr., a repeat offender with a history of violent crime for murder, Bondi said.

 We will seek the maximum penalty for this unforgivable act of violence.